Is Computer Science STEM – The Link Between the Two

 In a nutshell, it refers to the study of computer technology (software and hardware).
 Nonetheless, computer science is a diverse field that calls for skills that are in-demand and applicable across nearly all industries in today’s technology-driven era.

 In turn, the field of computer science is divided amongst a vast assortment of sub-disciplines (as discussed below), most of which are full-fledged specialized fields.

 Computer scientists can be coders, developers, and programmers.
 They build robots, program self-driving cars, invent new technologies, paving the way with the Internet of Things (IoT), and develop smartphone apps.

-Make sure to check out my article about, Creative Activities for Computer Science.
-This is a related article we share with some great ideals and creative computer science activities.
+Make sure to check out my article about Creative Activities for Computer Science.
+This is a related article we share with some great ideas and creative computer science activities.

 It’s how we instruct computers in various languages, for instance, block-based coding, that introduces coding in a more manageable way before learning the text-based languages.